orisi/oracle/manual/deprecated.md

 ## Security

 This repo is not yet ready for production use.
 Take a look at issues.
-Also - you should run zenoracles with selinux enabled
+Also - you should run oracle with selinux enabled
 ```
-docker --selinux-enabled=true run orisi/zenoracles > /dev/null &
+docker --selinux-enabled=true run orisi/oracle > /dev/null &
 ```